vladimir-bukhtoyarov/rolling-metrics/histograms.md

 * Integration(out of the box and third-parties) with hundreds libraries, servers, frameworks and API stacks.
 * Integration(out of the box and third-parties) with many monitoring systems like graphite, ganglia, influxdb.

-`Metrics core HDR` provides ability to take advantages from both powerful libraries.
+`Rolling-Metrics` provides ability to take advantages from both powerful libraries.

 ## Usage
 ### Metrics construction and registration
-In order to construct metrics you need to create [builder](https://github.com/vladimir-bukhtoyarov/metrics-core-hdr/blob/master/src/main/java/com/github/metricscore/hdrhistogram/HdrBuilder.java) instance.
+In order to construct metrics you need to create [builder](https://github.com/vladimir-bukhtoyarov/rolling-metrics/blob/master/src/main/java/com/github/rolling-metrics/histogram/HdrBuilder.java) instance.
 The one builder instance can be reused to construct metrics multiple times.

 #### Example of timer construction